Saturday, March 17, 2012

 on long journeys to short mouths

-traces the midnight of ocean rivers.
+he traces the midnight of ocean rivers

-He conducts the concerto of stars
+Conducts the concerto of stars

 with a cranial compass